michaelkedey/practice-devops-assignments/assignment_013/ASSIGNMNMENT.md

         ```
     - Be sure to have your aws user access key details from AWS console and use those to configure **`awscli`** , create and download or copy the access key details of your aws user if you don't have those.

+### Github
+- Push all the changes made in your sourcecode repo to your github account.
+    ```
+    git add .
+    git commit -m "commit message"
+    git push origin branch-name
+    ```

 ### K8S
 -